bcgsc/abyss/README.md

 [OpenMP](http://www.openmp.org) such as [GCC](http://gcc.gnu.org).

 ABySS will receive an error when compiling with Boost 1.51.0 or 1.52.0 since they contain a bug.
-Later versions will of Boost compile without error.
+Later versions of Boost compile without error.

 Compiling ABySS from GitHub
 ===========================